 - Press Windows + R to open a Run dialog box, and type “\\＜NAS address=”” ip=””＞“ to view your NAS in Windows 10 File Explorer.

 - Map NAS shared folders as network drives on your Windows system.

 - Navigate to Windows File Explorer >> This PC.

 - Right-click This PC and choose Map Network Drive.

-- Choose a drive letter from Drive dropdown, type “\\＜NAS IP ADDRESS＞\＜SHARED FOLDER NAME＞” in Folder textbox, and click Finish.
+- Choose a drive letter from the Drive dropdown, type “\\＜NAS IP ADDRESS＞\＜SHARED FOLDER NAME＞” in the Folder textbox, and click Finish.